aws-samples/machine-learning-samples/social-media/README.md

 ## Skipping ahead

-That this repository includes examples of the output of the first two steps (gathering and labeling training data), so if you're anxious to get going, you can jump ahead to step 3.
-Just rename `sample-unlabeled.csv` to `unlabeled.csv` and rename `sample-labeled.csv` to `labeled.csv` to use our data and see the model work.
+That this repository includes examples of the output of the first two steps (gathering and labeling training data), so if you're anxious to get going, and see ML working, you can jump ahead to step 3.
+Just download a sample of labelled training data from the `@awscloud` account which is on S3 at `s3://aml-sample-data/social-media/aml_training_dataset.csv`.
+Copy that file to your local directory named `aml_training_dataset.csv`, which is the final output of step 2.

-You could even try using a model trained on our example data for your own application, but we don't recommend it.
+You might be tempted to try using a model trained on our example data for your own application, but we don't recommend it.
 In ML, the quality of data is the most important thing.
 So if you use somebody else's data to analyze your customers, it's probably not going to work very well.

 ## Step 0: Setting up your environment